ibm-cloud-docs/sap/sap-terraform-bastion-server.md

     2022/08/17 10:30:11 Terraform apply | ZONE = "eu-gb-1"
     ```

-This automation is offered free of charge however, the provisioned infrastructure comes at cost.
+This automation is offered at no cost; however, the provisioned infrastructure comes at cost.
 {: note}